Sholofly/lghorizon/README.md

 ## Fetching your refresh token

-For the Telenet BE, Virgin GB and the Sunrise CH integration the Password is not used, instead, you need your refresh token.
+For integrations other than Ziggo a password is not used, instead, you need to supply a refresh token so the integration can retrieve an access token to communicate with your provider.
 To get the refresh token you need to open the developer toolbar in your chromium based browser.

 1. Login to your Virgin box using any Chromium based (i.e. Chrome, Edge) as your web browser: